notsag-dev/confusion-test/README.md

 ```

 ## Use
-To run this test it is mandatory to count with a Github token.
+To run this test it is mandatory to generate a Github token.
+Generate it [here](https://github.com/settings/tokens).

 ```
 $ echo 'notsag-dev' | confusion-test --token {{GITHUB_TOKEN}}